New Zealanders: European

-Post-Second World War European immigration
+Post-WWII European immigration

 With the agencies of the United Nations dealing with humanitarian efforts following the Second World War, New Zealand accepted about 5,000 refugees and displaced persons from Europe, and more than 1,100 Hungarians between 1956 and 1959 (see Refugees in New Zealand).
 The post-WWII immigration included more persons from Greece, Italy, Poland and the former Yugoslavia.

 New Zealand limited immigration to those who would meet a labour shortage in New Zealand.
 To encourage those to come, the Government introduced free and assisted passages in 1947, a schema expanded by the First National Government in 1950.
 However, when it became clear that not enough skilled migrants would come from the British Isles alone, recruitment began in Northern European countries.
 New Zealand signed a bilateral agreement for skilled migrants with the Netherlands, and a large number of Dutch immigrants arrived in New Zealand.
 Others came in the 1950s from Denmark, Germany, Switzerland and Austria to meet needs in specialised occupations.

 By the 1960s, the policy of excluding people based on nationality yielded a population overwhelmingly European in origin.
 By the mid-1960s, a desire for cheap unskilled labour led to ethnic diversification.